oomlout/oomlout_oomp_builder/parts/hardware_bolt_8_mm_120_mm/readme.md

-# Hardware Bolt 8 Mm 120 Mm
+# Hardware Bolt 8 mm 120 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base